Johnnie Walker: Closure of Kilmarnock plant

-In July 2009, the brand's current owners, Diageo, decided to close all operations in Kilmarnock by 2012.
-This met with backlash from local people, politicians, and then-First Minister of Scotland, Alex Salmond.
+In July 2009, the brand's current owners, Diageo, decided to close all operations in Kilmarnock by 2012 and transfer operations to the companies site in Leven.
+This was met with backlash from local people, politicians, and then-First Minister of Scotland, Alex Salmond.
 Despite petitions, public campaigns, and a large-scale march around Kilmarnock, Diageo proceeded with the closure.
 The Johnnie Walker plant in Kilmarnock closed its doors in March 2012 and the buildings were subsequently demolished a year later.
 The site is now occupied by the Kilmarnock campus of Ayrshire College and HALO Urban Regeneration.

 Post–Kilmarnock

 In 2018, Diageo announced plans to create a flagship whisky visitor experience on Princes Street in Edinburgh, transforming the former House of Fraser building.
 After extensive renovations costing around £35 million, Johnnie Walker Princes Street opened in September 2021.
 The venue offers an interactive journey through the heritage and craftsmanship of Johnnie Walker whisky across several floors, featuring tasting rooms and a rooftop bar with views of the city.
 Since opening, it has welcomed over one million visitors.

 In July 2020, Johnnie Walker announced plans to release a new environmentally-friendly paper bottle set to debut in early 2021.
 By September 2024, the brand had developed a 700ml bottle made from 90% paper, with a thin plastic liner, for its Black Label whisky.
 This bottle is approximately 60% lighter than traditional glass bottles.
 It began trialling in the on-trade sector, including bars and restaurants, to assess its viability in real-world settings.

 In October 2021, Johnnie Walker announced a new label, Jane Walker, created by the distillery's first female master blender, Dr. Emma Walker.